Hot-Interconnects/website/call-for-papers.md

 at: sponsor@hoti.org

-Send questions relating to the conference operation to General Co-Chairs, Pavel Shamis, ARM
+Send questions relating to the conference operation to General Co-Chairs, Pavel Shamis (Arm Research) and Manjunath Gorentla Venkata (NVIDIA)
-Manjunath Gorentla Venkata, NVIDIA
 at: info@hoti.org

-Send questions relating to the program to Technical Program Co-Chairs, Ryan E. Grant, Sandia National Laboratories
+Send questions relating to the program to Technical Program Co-Chairs, Ryan E. Grant (Sandia National Laboratories) and Min Si (Argonne National Laboratory)
-Min Si, Argonne National Laboratory
 at: program@hoti.org